CPCLab/lister/README.md

 _Table 1.
 An example of the extracted metadata from LISTER in tabular Excel format._

-LISTER's semi-automated metadata extraction is powered by a user-friendly annotation mechanism that empowers experiment documentation writers to effortlessly highlight metadata pairs they consider crucial.
-The appeal of this annotation system lies in its simplicity and readability for both humans and machines.
-It works as illustrated in Figure 1.
+LISTER's metadata extraction uses a simple annotation mechanism, allowing experiment documentation writers to highlight important metadata pairs.
+This system is designed to be intuitive and readable for both humans and machines, as shown in Figure 1.

 <img src="docs/image5.png"  width="700"/>

 _Figure 1.
 Lightweight annotated experiment document snippets are extracted for (a) metadata in JSON and Excel format and (b) clean Word documentation_

-Once the metadata is extracted, LISTER creates a clean Word document along with the metadata extraction.
-When exporting to a Word document, LISTER removes the annotations and simplifies the content, presenting you with a clean and simplified document that is ready for sharing or publication,  ensuring that others can reproduce your experiments with ease, as illustrated in Figure 2.
+LISTER extracts metadata and generates a clean Word document by removing annotations.
+The resulting document is simplified, making it ready for sharing or publication and ensuring experiments can be easily reproduced, as shown in Figure 2.

 <img src="docs/image2.png" width="600"/>

 _Figure 2.
 An example of a Word experiment documentation generated by LISTER._

-LISTER's annotation process can be streamlined by integrating with your eLabFTW implementation's protocol/materials and methods catalog.
-Our collection of materials and methods is illustrated in Figure 3.
-These protocols are pre-annotated using LISTER's annotation scheme (see below for details).
-When you import these pre-annotated catalog entries into your experiment entries (which can be done with a click in eLabFTW), you **ensure consistency throughout your research documentation without having to write and annotate the documentation from scratch**.
-The adaptation of the actual value being used, however, has to be done manually.
+LISTER's annotation process integrates with eLabFTW's protocol/materials and methods catalog.
+Pre-annotated protocols using LISTER's annotation scheme (see details in Figure 3 below) can be imported into experiment entries with a single click in eLabFTW.
+This ensures consistent research documentation without requiring manual annotation from scratch.
+However, the actual values used must still be manually adapted.

 <img src="docs/image1.png" width="700"/>

 _Figure 3.
 A collection of pre-annotated reusable catalog entries that can be imported to relevant experiments._

-If your lab's eLabFTW implementation utilizes specific groupings (we coined these groupings as *containers*), such as by *publication*, *project*, *study*, or *system*, LISTER offers a convenient feature that allows you to extract metadata for all experiments within a group with just a single click.
-Moreover, LISTER provides the flexibility to include additional information related to your groupings (such as a *publication*), further enhancing the context and usability of your extracted metadata.
-In the following example, LISTER also provides the information of publication's title, authors, journal, status, and DOI for some experiments belonging to a publication along with related *project*, *study*, and *system* information.
-This is illustrated in Figure 4.
+LISTER allows you to extract metadata for all experiments within specific groupings (*containers*) like *publication*, *project*, *study*, or *system* with a single click.
+It also lets you include additional information about these groupings, such as a *publication's* title, authors, journal, status, and DOI.
+This enhances the context and usability of the extracted metadata.
+An example of this feature is shown in Figure 4.

 <img src="docs/image3.png" width="900"/>

 _Figure 4.
 A publication consists of several linked experiments, all of which can be extracted for their metadata in a single click._

-By embracing a structured approach to your eLabFTW organization, your experiments will remain well-organized and easily accessible.
-LISTER's one-click metadata parsing for experiments belonging to, for example, a study is an illustration of LISTER's metadata extraction efficiency.
-With a single click, LISTER generates a comprehensive folder structure where each experiment directory contains a Word document detailing the experiment without bracket annotations, an Excel file with a table of metadata entries, a JSON metadata file, and any attachments you have provided in your corresponding eLabFTW experiment entries.
-This structured output ensures that your experiment documentation is clear, concise, and ready for research data publication, sharing, and archival.
-This is illustrated in Figure 5.
+LISTER simplifies eLabFTW organization by ensuring experiments are well-structured and accessible.
+With one click, it generates a folder for each experiment containing a clean Word document (without annotations), an Excel file of metadata, a JSON metadata file, and any provided attachments.
+This structured output is ready for publication, sharing, and archival, as shown in Figure 5.

 <img src="docs/image4.png" width="1200"/>